rsta2/circle-docs/docs/getting-started.rst

 Getting started
 ---------------

 To start using Circle, you need to download the project and a toolchain [#tc]_, configure Circle for your target platform, build the Circle libraries and your application [#ap]_, and install the built binary image (the kernel image) [#ki]_ on a SD card, along with a number of firmware files.
 In some cases an additional configuration file *config.txt* is needed on the SD card.
 The following notes require a x86_64 PC running Linux as development host.
+The file `doc/windows-build.txt <https://github.com/rsta2/circle/blob/master/doc/windows-build.txt>`_ describes, how Windows can be used instead.

 Download
 ~~~~~~~~